danilop/SampleBatchProcessing/README.md

     aws autoscaling create-launch-configuration --launch-configuration-name asl-batch --image-id <Amazon Linux AMI ID> --instance-type <EC2 Instance Type, e.g. t1.micro> --iam-instance-profile <Instance Profile ARN> --user-data "`cat user-data.sh`"

-If you want to log in to the instances launched by Auto SCaling you can add the following parametrs to the previous command
+If you want to be able to login into the instances launched by Auto Scaling you can add the following parametrs to the previous command

     --key-name <EC2 Key Pair for SSH login> --security-groups <EC2 Security Group allowing SSH access>